DivineRPG/DivineRPG-Assets/easter_eggs.md

 > This one is undiscovered, youll have to find it

 - [bad idea right?](https://www.youtube.com/watch?v=Dj9qJsJTsjQ)
-> This advancement refers to Olivia Rodrigo's song bad idea right?
+> This advancement refers to Olivia Rodrigo's song bad idea right? get it by visiting an ancient tomb